-- Telemetry nurses are rare – One benefit of earning a telemetry certification is the potential for more job opportunities, whether they be travel or perm positions.
+- Telemetry nurses are rare – One benefit of earning a telemetry nurse certification is the potential for more job opportunities, whether that be a travel nursing job or a permanent position.
 The United States is currently experiencing a shortage of telemetry trained nurses—which means those who are certified in this field will have an easier time finding employment.

 - Average salary – Due to the scarcity of telemetry nurses and the extensive qualifications needed, the salary of a telemetry nurse is often higher than other types of nursing.
 The average annual telemetry nurse salary is $109,061 in the United States.

-- Long hours – As with most healthcare jobs, telemetry nurses often have to work long hours.
+- Long hours – As with most healthcare jobs, a telemetry RN often has to work long hours.
 Hospitals need telemetry nurses on hand 24/7, and one nurse may work up to 12 hours per shift.
 The work done by a telemetry nurse can be difficult and tiring, so it’s important to understand these requirements before progressing towards a telemetry nurse job.

 How Is Telemetry Different From Other Types of Nursing?